D-Lawson/milestone-project-1/README.md

 ## The Scope Plane

-I have decided to include these features as priorities:
+These features are to be included as priorities:

 *	Navigation bar across the top with internal links
 *	Home page with hero image and accommodation overview